Texas Business Entity Search: Complete Guide (2025)

 Texas Business Name Search FAQs

 • Your Texas business name is automatically registered with the state when your business formation documents are approved.
-Remember that your name must follow the state’s rules, which we covered for LLCs and corporations above.
+Remember that your name must follow the state’s rules we covered for LLCs and corporations above.

-If you’d prefer to keep your business’s legal name but operate under a different one, you can file for an “assumed name,” more commonly known as a “doing business as” name (see doing business as (DBA) name definition).
+Suppose you’d prefer to keep your business’s legal name but operate under a different one.
+In that case, you can file for an “assumed name,” more commonly known as a “doing business as” (DBA) name (see our DBA name definition page).

 You can submit an Assumed Name Certificate (Form 503) through the Secretary of State’s SOSDirect portal, or we can do it for you.

-• You can name your business however you’d like as long as it follows the naming rules of the state.
-That includes naming it after yourself.
+• You can name your business however you’d like as long as it follows the naming rules of the state; that can include naming it after yourself.
 Remember that a business name should be memorable and marketable.

-If you form your business but feel its name just isn’t cutting it, you can change it by filing a Certificate of Amendment.
+If you form your business but feel like your name just isn’t cutting it, you can change it by filing a Certificate of Amendment.
 You can also get an Assumed Name Certificate to operate under a different business name without having to change your legal one.

 • If your business’s legal name isn’t working for you but you don’t want to go through the process of changing it with the state, then you should consider getting an assumed name.
-An assumed name can also come in handy if you plan to open a new store or offer a new product.
+An assumed name can serve as a business nickname, but it can also come in handy if you plan to open a new store or offer a new product with a name that doesn’t match your legal name.

 Start Your LLC Today